 It’s amazing how much a relatively common occurrence, such as a broken leg, can add up to serious out-of-pocket expenses.
 Just for the consistent demand, AFL should be on most people’s list of stocks to buy.
 And as you might expect, Aflac enjoys robust cash flows from operations.

 AFL is one of those conservative stocks to buy that have performed well in the markets.
-On a year-to-date basis, shares are up 11%.
-Better yet, Aflac pays out a 2.1% dividend yield.
+Since this time last year, shares are up 11%.
+Better yet, Aflac pays out a 2.05% dividend yield.
 Steady growth and passive income?
 AFL is too good to ignore.

 If you’re asked to come down to the human resources department, chances are, it’s for unpleasant reasons.
 Nevertheless, HR plays a crucial role as it deals directly with a company’s most valuable asset: people.
 You can never go wrong with experts in this field, which is why Paychex (NASDAQ:PAYX) is a consistent winner.